 If your kids are staying up past midnight and not getting out of bed until after noon, they are in good company.
-Since kids have been out of school and unable to do many of their regular activities, many are off their regular sleep schedule, says Dr. Kelly Chiu, a primary care pediatrician at Boston Children’s Primary Care at Martha Eliot.
+Since kids have been out of school for the summer and have spent their days and nights with their friends or staying up late to binge a TV show, many are off their regular sleep schedule, says Dr. Kelly Chiu, a primary care pediatrician at Boston Children’s Primary Care at Martha Eliot.

 “When there’s not a lot of structure in the day, it’s easy for kids to not have a reason to get up,” says Dr. Chiu.
 “And when kids’ sleep is off, it has a big effect on how they feel all day.”

 Here are Dr. Chiu’s tips for helping kids improve their sleep schedule.

 Good sleep habits begin with waking up at a reasonable hour.
 “Getting up by 9 a.m. is a good compromise when school is out,” says Chiu.
 “Once kids start waking up at a reasonable hour, everything else follows, and they are more likely to be tired at night.”

 She says it’s best to maintain the same schedule every day of the week, rather than sleeping in on weekends.
 “Having a variation in sleep patterns is a problem for a lot of older kids.
 Being consistent every day is really the key to getting satisfying sleep.”

 You don’t have to plan every minute of the day.
 But having some sort of schedule will help keep your kids on track.
 “Kids should still have chores to do and spend some time reading or learning during the day,” says Dr. Chiu.
 “They don’t have to spend a lot of time learning, even 30 minutes is good.
 There are lots of free online resources for academic enrichment.”